 - a.
 All such use is documented, priced and reported in accordance with these Rules and existing Commission reporting requirements, except that when the affiliate obtains the services of a non-executive employee, compensation to the utility shall be priced at a minimum of the greater of fully loaded cost plus 5% of direct labor cost, or fair market values.
+When the affiliate obtains the services of an executive employee, compensation to the utility shall be priced at a minimum of the greater of fully loaded cost plus 5% of direct labor cost, or fair market values.
 When the affiliate obtains the services of an executive employee, compensation to the utility shall be priced at a minimum of the greater of fully loaded cost plus 15% of direct labor cost, or fair market value; - b.
-Utility needs for utility employees always take priority over any affiliate requests;
+Utility needs for utility employees always take priority over any affiliate requests; - c.

-- c.
 No more than 10% of full time equivalent utility employees may be on loan at a given time; - d.
 Utility employees agree, in writing, that they will abide by these Rules; and - e.
 Affiliate use of utility employees shall be conducted pursuant to a written agreement approved by the appropriate utility and affiliate officers.

-California American Water Compliance Plan: California American Water has implemented procedures and mechanisms to comply with Rule IV.E.3.
+California American Water Compliance: California American Water has implemented procedures and mechanisms to comply with Rule IV.E.3.
 If applicable, California American Water will include any such use of its employees in its annual reports to the Commission.

 Sotomayor Conclusion: Based on observations and inquiries of management, it was noted that California American Water does not authorize temporary or intermittent use of its employees by covered affiliates.
-The transfers that occurred in 2017 and 2018 were all permanent transfers.
+The transfers that occurred in 2019 and 2020 were all permanent transfers.